wyattconsulting/micronaut-java-graal-lambda/README.md

 The `infra/cdk.json` file tells the CDK Toolkit how to execute your app.

-`cd infra`
+`cdk diff` - compare deployed stack with current state

-`cdk synth` - emits the synthesized CloudFormation template `cdk deploy` - deploy this stack to your default AWS account/region `cd ..`
+`cdk synth` - emits the synthesized CloudFormation template

-Other useful commands:
+`cdk deploy` - deploy this stack to your default AWS account/region

-`cdk diff` - compare deployed stack with current state `cdk docs`- open CDK documentation
+`cdk docs` - open CDK documentation

 ### Cleanup